 We appreciate that not everyone follows the same path and encourage applicants from all walks of life, including those who are perhaps returning to education or are looking for career advancement or change.
 Our Higher Education provision provides the support, flexibility, contact time and teaching required to help students of all types succeed.

 Our higher education community is diverse, built up of students from all walks of life, our vibrant community is a place for all.

-Our Level 3 students often progress with us, after completing their A Levels, vocational or apprenticeship course they move onto one of our degree, apprenticeship, or higher-level programmes.
+Our Level 3 students often progress with us, after completing their A Levels, T Level, vocational or apprenticeship course, they move on to one of our degree, apprenticeship, or higher-level programmes.